virajkakani/PythagLangPKGManagerDatabase/README.md

 No versions will be deleted from here unless they have malware

-*Note:* The dependencies must be a link to a txt
+*Note:* The dependencies must be a link to a txt where the txt has all of the **links** to the dependencies of your library